monarkee/bumbledocs/model-admins.md

 <a name="validation"></a>
 ## Setting Up Validation

-Validation is not required for using a model in Bumble, which is nice for those times when you're just getting started and wish to input content without setting up validation.
+Validation is not required for using a `ModelAdmin` in Bumble, which is nice for those times when you're just getting started and wish to input content without setting up validation.

-To get started setting up your model's validation, add a `$rules` property to your model.
+To get started setting up your `ModelAdmin`'s validation, add a `$rules` property to your `ModelAdmin`.
 This should be set to an array of validation rules just as you would use with Laravel's validator.
-See the section on Validation in the [Laravel Documentation](http://laravel.com/docs/5.0/validation) to find rules you can use for your models.
+See the section on Validation in the [Laravel Documentation](http://laravel.com/docs/5.0/validation) to find the rules you can use.

 <a name="fields"></a>
 ## Setting Up Fields